embed has extra steps for the

 recipes package for embedding predictors into one or more numeric columns.
-All of the preprocessing methods are supervised.
+Almost all of the preprocessing methods are supervised.

 glm) or with partial pooling (